Meet The Team

 How Michael Started

 It was Robert Kiyosaki’s personal finance classic ‘Rich Dad, Poor Dad’ that first caught Michael’s interest and got him started in researching property and investment.
-He bought his first home at age 19, and his first investment property at the age of 23.
-By the time he entered the property investment field as a professional, Michael already owned his own home, as well as a further three investment properties, two of which he renovated himself.
+He bought his first home at age 21, and his first investment property at the age of 23.
+By the time he entered the property investment field as a professional, Michael already owned his own home, as well as a further three investment properties.

 Michael has worked with many investors, but there is one couple that still stands out – Julia & Bruce.